jmp8600e/udacity/README.md

 # Project: Linux Server Configuration

 This project is web based application created on using Flask Framework, Python as a backend programming language.
 This also uses a SQLAlchemy as ORM to interface with Postgresql database engine.
-This is running on Amazong Lightsail Platform.
+This is running on Amazon Lightsail Platform.

 ### Grader Access info
     - Grader can access the server on IP 18.234.232.231 on port 2200.